shawnw/icu4tcl/README.md

 #### icu::string tolower ?-locale locale? s

-Returns an lower-cased version of `s`, according to the optional `locale` rules.
+Returns a lower-cased version of `s`, according to the optional `locale` rules.
 If the locale is an empty string, uses the root locale.
 If not present, uses the default one.

 #### icu::string totitle ?-locale locale? s

-Returns an title-cased version of `s`, according to the optional `locale` rules.
+Returns a title-cased version of `s`, according to the optional `locale` rules.
 If the locale is an empty string, uses the root locale.
 If not present, uses the default one.

-#### icu::string foldcase ?-exclude-special? s
+#### icu::string foldcase ?-exclude-special-i? s

 Returns a case-folded version of `s`.
-If `-exclude-special`is given, excludes mappings for the Turkish dotted I (U+0130) and dotless i (U+0131), etc.
+If `-exclude-special-i`is given, excludes mappings for the Turkish dotted I (U+0130) and dotless i (U+0131), etc.